Ireland in the Eurovision Song Contest 1968

+Ireland was represented at the Eurovision Song Contest 1968 with the song "Chance of a Lifetime", written by John Kennedy, and performed by Pat McGeegan.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.

 The contestants in the Irish National Final were decided by two semi-finals, where three were chosen from the first which was held on 6 February with the second being held on 20 February.
-The Final was held on 3 March 1968 and was broadcast on RTÉ TV in Dublin, Ireland.
+The Final was held on 3 March 1968 and was broadcast on RTÉ TV from Dublin.
 All three shows were hosted by Brendan O'Reilly.